 Email newsletter templates come in different forms, including PSD/Sketch/AI and HTML/CSS.
 Depending on the situation you may find each useful.

-PSD templates like Email Template by inox studio or Business Marketing Emailer Template PSD are great for those who have basic knowledge of HTML and CSS and want everything to look the way they like.
+PSD templates like Email Template by inox studio or Business Marketing Emailer Template PSD are great for those who have basic knowledge of HTML email and CSS and want everything to look the way they like.
 More so, it is much easier to adapt it to your needs in this early stage.
 Consider, Food and Restaurant E-newsletters PSD Template.
-Initially, it was crafted to satisfy needs of restaurant owners; however, with some clever tweaks, it can be transformed into an email newsletter for wedding agencies or blogs.
+Initially, it was crafted to satisfy the needs of restaurant owners; however, with some clever tweaks, it can be transformed into an email newsletter for wedding agencies or blogs.

-HTML templates are created specifically for those who do not have time to build everything from scratch.
+HTML email templates are created specifically for those who do not have time to build everything from scratch.
 You can try:

 - Classic HTML-based templates such as HTML Email Template by Paul Goddard, a template that follows Google’s Material Design specifications.

 - Email frameworks such as Bojler or Cerberus that offer all the necessary tools (utility classes, components, and objects) for building fully responsive newsletters.